 Online applications: Guardians may give their consent online or submit their consent in writing to a police station.
 The guardian making the application gives consent on the form itself.
 Other guardians can reply to a request for consent by logging into the police’s online service.
 Guardians may also give their consent in person by visiting a police station.

 Applications made at a police station: If the application is made at a police station, the guardians present may give their consent verbally.
 Those guardians not present must submit their consent in writing.

-Download the consent form template: Consent form (in Finnish).
+Download the consent form template: Guardians consent form.

 If a guardian does not give their consent: Identity cards can be issued without another guardian's consent only in special circumstances, such as when it is impossible to obtain the consent of a guardian due to being abroad, ill, or otherwise unreachable.